Education in Palestine: Higher education

 The MOEHE has developed a new student loan scheme for tertiary education.
 The objectives of this loan scheme are: 1) to create a sustainable resource that will assist students into the future, 2) to ensure that students understand their responsibility to share the cost of their education, 3) to provide a strong, streamlined repayment system that is easy and fair (repayments of loans must be collected from all students), and 4) to provide a collection mechanism that will ensure sustainability (a revolving fund).

 UNESCO states that because of "isolation, [the Universities] have suffered in particular from the absence of research departments."

 "Inter-university co-operation programmes are underway, such as TOKTEN, PEACE and MEDCAMPUS.
 They are supported by partners such as the European Union, UNESCO and the UNDP.
 The PEACE programme (Palestinian-European Academic Co-operation in Education) involves 23 Palestinian Authority and European universities.
 It has been particularly noteworthy for having allowed students and teachers from the West Bank and Gaza to be admitted to European faculties at a time when the university establishments of Gaza and the West Bank were closed.
 In a second phase, it is to provide for the dispatch of missions of volunteer academics, on sabbatical, from Europe, North America and the rest of the world to the West Bank and Gaza."

 "Palestinian students wishing to obtain a doctorate must study either in Israel, or overseas."

-Starting in November 2017, around half the foreign lecturers in Palestinian universities began to be informed that their residency visas would not be extended because they had been "living in the area for more than five years."
+Starting in November 2017, around half of the foreign lecturers in Palestinian universities began to be informed that their residency visas would not be extended because they had been "living in the area for more than five years."
 In addition, their spouses were required to pay tens of thousands of shekels as guarantee that they would not work.